 kill -9 $(lsof -t -i:9053) kill -9 $(lsof -t -i:9030)

-Please see the section on swagger
+Please refer to the section on swagger for more information.

-Compiling from source#
+Compiling from Source#

-Instead of downloading the precompiled Ergo jar, you can clone the repository and compile the jar from the source using the
+Instead of downloading the precompiled Ergo jar, you can clone the repository and compile the jar from source using the

 sbt assembly command.

-[Unit] Description=ErgoNode Service [Service] User=user #change this to your workspace WorkingDirectory=/mnt/HC_Volume_19304500/ergo #path to executable. #executable is a bash script which calls jar file ExecStart=/mnt/HC_Volume_19304500/run_node.sh SuccessExitStatus=143 TimeoutStopSec=10 Restart=on-failure RestartSec=5 [Install] WantedBy=multi-user.target
+[Unit] Description=ErgoNode Service [Service] User=user WorkingDirectory=/mnt/HC_Volume_19304500/ergo ExecStart=/mnt/HC_Volume_19304500/run_node.sh SuccessExitStatus=143 TimeoutStopSec=10 Restart=on-failure RestartSec=5 [Install] WantedBy=multi-user.target

 echo "#!/bin/sh sudo /usr/bin/java -jar -Xmx4G ergo.jar --mainnet -c ergo.conf" > run_node.sh chmod +x run_node.sh

-enable and start the service
+Finally, enable and start the service:

 sudo systemctl daemon-reload sudo systemctl enable node.service sudo systemctl start node sudo systemctl status node